 - FACT, UK’s Federation Against Copyright Theft, claims that Kodi users who utilize unofficial Kodi addons to stream pirated movies, TV shows, and live streams will soon be targeted with copyright infringement notices.

-- 3 domains previously operated by defunct Kodi addons site TVAddons have been transferred to a law firm in a Canadian anti-privacy law firm.
+- 3 domains previously operated by defunct Kodi addons site TVAddons have been transferred to a Canadian anti-privacy law firm.
 Anybody who controls these domains could possibly do whatever they wanted to vulnerable former TVAddons users.

 Kodi Crackdown – What Can You Do?